wangela/pixster/README.md

 When creating the movie details view controller, I made the VC class a UICollectionViewController instead of a UIViewController and had runtime issues.
 Now I know these are two different things.

 ## License
+Graphics credits:
+- "tickets" by Daouna Jeong from [the Noun Project](https://thenounproject.com)
+- "TV" by Manasa from [the Noun Project](https://thenounproject.com)

   MIT License